jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (b) in that case, may be paid a dividend under the order only after creditors who became creditors of the debtor before the order was made and who have been included as a creditor in the administration have been paid under the order.

 ### 357 Payment of debtor's earnings to supervisor
-(1) This section applies if the supervisor, under a power given by a summary instalment order made by the Assignee, directs the debtor's employer to pay the debtor's earnings, or part of them, to the supervisor.
+(1) This section applies if the supervisor, under a power given by a debt repayment order made by the Assignee, directs the debtor's employer to pay the debtor's earnings, or part of them, to the supervisor.
 (2) The amounts that the employer must pay to the supervisor are recoverable as a debt from the employer, and the supervisor's receipt is a complete discharge to the employer for the debt.
 (3) Payment by the employer in contravention of the supervisor's direction to pay the supervisor discharges the liability of the employer to the supervisor for the amount of the payment only if it is made—
   (a) with the consent of the supervisor or the Assignee; or (b) to a person who is not the debtor and who has a better legal claim to it than the debtor.

 ### 358 Distribution of money paid by debtor
-(1) The supervisor must distribute the money paid by the debtor under the summary instalment order in the following order:
+(1) The supervisor must distribute the money paid by the debtor under the debt repayment order in the following order:
-  (a) first, payment of the costs of administration (including the supervisor's remuneration) in accordance with the prescribed scale:
+  (a) first, payment of the costs of administration (including the supervisor’s remuneration) in accordance with the prescribed scale:
-  (b) secondly, the Assignee's costs and fees:
+  (b) secondly, the Assignee’s costs and fees:
   (c) thirdly, payment of the debts in accordance with the order:
   (d) fourthly, payment of any surplus to the debtor.
+(2) For the treatment of money that is not able to be distributed, see sections 282 to 289.

+### 358A Discharge of debtor after distribution made
-(2) The debtor is discharged from the unsecured debts to which the order relates if the supervisor pays, from the money received under the order, the amounts in subsection (1)﻿(a) to (d) in full.
+The debtor is discharged from the unsecured debts to which the debt repayment order relates if the supervisor pays in full, from the money received under the order, the amounts in section 358(1)﻿(a) to (d).

+### 358B Effect of discharge
+(1) On discharge under section 358A, the unsecured debts to which the debtor’s debt repayment order relates are cancelled, and the debtor is not liable to pay any part of the debts, including any penalties and interest that may have accrued.
+(2) However, subsection (1) does not apply to—
+  (a) any debt or liability incurred by fraud or fraudulent breach of trust to which the debtor was a party:
+  (b) any debt or liability for which the debtor has obtained forbearance through fraud to which the debtor was a party.
+(3) The debts and liabilities referred to in subsection (2) become again enforceable on discharge under section 358A, and the debtor is liable to pay any penalties and interest that may have accrued.

+### 358C Discharge does not release partners and others
+A discharge under section 358A does not release any person who, at the date of discharge, was— (a) a business partner of the discharged debtor; or (b) a co-trustee with the discharged debtor; or
+  (c) jointly bound or had made any contract with the discharged debtor; or (d) a guarantor or in the nature of a guarantor of the discharged debtor.

 ### 359 Default by debtor
-(1) A debtor who defaults in paying any sum due under a summary instalment order is presumed, unless the contrary is proved, to have—
+(1) A debtor who defaults in paying any sum due under a debt repayment order is presumed, unless the contrary is proved, to have—
   (a) been able to pay the sum from the date of the order; and (b) refused or neglected to pay it.
 (2) If the debtor defaults in making payment in accordance with the order, unless the District Court orders otherwise,—